Digital Initiatives and Resource Discovery Department

 Digital Scholarship

-We offer support for new and emerging methods for research and teaching, including the development of digital projects, working with data, digital publishing, digital storytelling, and more.
+We offer support for new and emerging methods for research and teaching, including developing digital projects, working with data, digital publishing, digital storytelling and more.
 We can also provide guidance on tools for content and digital asset management.
 Learn more about digital scholarship services.

-The pilot Digital Scholarship Center (pDSC), located in Science Library Building Room 209 (SL-209), is a flexible space offering an area for collaboration on digital projects, workshops, consultation services, and invited lectures.
+The pilot Digital Scholarship Center (pDSC), located in Science Library Building Room 209 (SL-209), is a flexible space for collaboration on digital projects, workshops, consultation services and invited lectures.

-The recording studio has hardware and software to create, edit, and share audio and video content for purposes including class projects, course introductions, presentations, podcasts, conducting oral history interviews, and other educational and professional purposes.
+The recording studio has hardware and software for creating, editing and sharing audio and video content for class projects, course introductions, presentations, podcasts, oral history interviews and other educational and professional purposes.

 Open Repository and Digital Preservation

-Faculty, staff, and students are invited to share and archive their work through The ORB, the University’s institutional repository.
-Long-term preservation of digital material is available via Rosetta, the Libraries digital preservation system.
+Long-term preservation of digital material is available via Rosetta, the Libraries' digital preservation system.
 Learn more about our open repository and digital preservation services.

 Digital Collections